 Using Supply Chain Visibility to Fight the Winter Blues

-As winter approaches in the northern hemisphere, companies should consider the unique supply chain risks that often crop up during this part of the year and take steps now to avoid or lessen the threat of a potential disruption.
+As winter approaches in the northern hemisphere, companies should consider the unique supply chain risks that often crop up during this part of the year and take steps now to avoid or lessen the threat of potential disruption.

 Anticipating transportation delays and mapping suppliers that could be affected by big storms are good first steps.